AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

 .. _valueSelectsV2CheckboxOption:

-   c. **Checkbox** — If there are only 1 or 2 options, you can select the Checkbox type, which looks like this:
+   c. **Checkbox** — If there are only 1 or 2 options, you can select the Checkbox type.
+Read more about its UX guidelines :ref:`here <uxCheckbox>`.

       .. figure:: img/checkbox-example.png
        :alt: example of a checkbox value select